Isabella-Mitchell/lonely-house/README.md

 #### Category 'Collections'

 * A future feature would be to create collections.
-I noticied that when a user selects a 'featured category' from the homepage, they do not see what Category is being applied.
+I noticed that when a user selects a 'featured category' from the homepage, they do not see what Category is being applied.
 One way around this would be to make category collections so these featured links could navigate there.

 ### Cart & Checkout